faddalibrahim/js-python-php-syntax/error-types.md

 like print(name) when name hasnt been defined or blow()

-syntax error: when you use a wrong syntax like a symbol instead of and, i use &&
+syntax error: when you use a wrong syntax like a symbol instead of and, i use &&Val

+ValueError

+IndexError

+UnboundLocalError